Table of Contents

-Toyota argued that ‘inefficient procedures’ are actually waste of resources and ultimately removed them from its manufacturing process.
-Software development and the IT industry can also adopt this philosophy to optimize software production, minimize ‘waste’ and maximize customer relationship.
+Toyota argued that ‘inefficient procedures’ are actually a waste of resources and ultimately removed them from its manufacturing process.
+Software development and the IT industry can also adopt this philosophy to optimize software production, minimize ‘waste’ and maximize customer relationships.
 In short, lean production is more than just a way of producing goods; it has become an agile model of conducting business.

 If we research on “lean manufacturing principles” regarding software development, Lean Software Development (LSD) Principles often appear on search pages.
-These principles are a mirror image of what Toyota created for themselves but moulded for IT & web development works.
+These principles are a mirror image of what Toyota created for themselves but molded for IT & web development works.
 In other words, LSD is an agile framework that optimizes development time and resources.
 It is a method that reduces wastage and delivers exactly what clients require.

 Why Choose Lean Software Development (LSD)?